jblanchette/wc3v/docs/DESIGN.md

 #### Registering units

-Whenever a unit enters a players list of selected units we try to associate the `itemId1-2` with the `objectId1-2` by keeping units unregistered until they're registered.
+Whenever a unit enters a players list of selected units we try to associate the `itemId1-2` with the `objectId1-2` by tracking units in an unregistered state until there is registration action.
 A unit becomes "registered" when they are both in a selection group and also the focus of a `Select Subgroup` action.

 Unit metadata is mapped to known `itemId` values - giving us the ability to simulate different actions and in-game results.